 All staff are clear about recording and reporting concerns to the DSL/DSL deputies/Safeguarding officers in a timely way.
-In the case a learner is in immediate danger, staff should phone the police.
+Staff record all concerns (including low level concerns) on CPOMS.
+All staff have access to such platform.
+In the case of a serious safeguarding concern, staff will inform the DSL/DDSL immediately.
+If a learner is in immediate danger, staff should phone the police.

 All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B (Reporting a Concern).
-This includes responses to peer on peer harm and learners who present with a mental health need.
+This includes responses to child-on-child harm and learners who present with a mental health need.

-At Sidcot School learners can raise their concerns by talking to their tutor, a teacher, any member of staff, a Take Ten mentor, a Student mentor or any of the Safeguarding Team and they will be treated seriously.
+At Sidcot School, learners can raise their concerns by talking to their tutor, a teacher, any member of staff, a Student mentor or any of the Safeguarding Team and they will be treated seriously.
 They can speak face-to-face, make contact via Teams, email or report a concern on the School's website.